MadhuriKonnur/NLP_news_viral/README.md

-This  is  for  pre  internship  evaluattion  assignment  by
+This  is  for  pre  internship  evaluation  assignment  by
 #Bipolar Factory

 Approach :